Pecan Chocolate Tart

 For the filling:

-3. Whisk coconut sugar, brown rice syrup syrups, and salt in a large bowl.
-Whisk in coconut oil, then eggs; whisk to blend.
+Whisk coconut sugar, brown rice syrup syrup and salt in a large bowl.
+Whisk in coconut oil or butter, then eggs; whisk to blend.
 Spread chopped pecans in an even layer over prepared tart shell.
 Scatter chocolate over.
 Place pecan halves in concentric circles over chopped pecans and chocolate.
 Pour filling slowly and evenly over nuts.